aditikhare007/aditikhare007/README.md

 ## Welcome to Aditi Khare's AI Research Collection ##
 ### Stay Tuned with Latest Advancements in AI ###
 If you like the content Please give star to this repository.
-Happy Learning!!
+Happy Learning !!

 AWS & Generative AI Research Specialist-Principal Applied AI Product Engineer & Enterprise Architect @ PepsiCo | IIM-A | Quantum AI | Mojo | Author | Applied AI Research Specialist [Portfolio] | LLMOPS | Langchain |
 with 7+ Years of Experience in Fortune 50 Product Companies.